leeper/leeper.github.io/_posts/2015-06-24-mturkgate-fractions.md

 > We're writing to follow-up on our post "Bringing Future Innovation to Mechanical Turk" published May 21st to the Mechanical Turk blog http://mechanicalturk.typepad.com/.
 In the post, we indicated that we were analyzing changes to our commission structure, including changing our base commission to somewhere between 20% and 35%.
 We have settled on changing our base commission to 20% and modifying other elements of our pricing.
 These changes take effect at midnight on July 21st, 2015.
 We are introducing the following updates:

 > - Amazon Mechanical Turk's base commission will be 20% with a $0.01 minimum per transaction.
 This commission applies to HIT reward amounts and any bonuses paid to Workers.
 > - HITs requiring 10 or more assignments will incur an additional 20% commission above the base commission.
-These HITs comprise less than 0.3% of Mechanical Turk’s overall HITs, and are most commonly used by Requesters to survey Workers and conduct market research.
+These HITs comprise less than 0.3% of Mechanical Turk's overall HITs, and are most commonly used by Requesters to survey Workers and conduct market research.
 > - The incremental commission for using Masters Workers will decrease to 5%, making it even easier for Requesters to access the marketplace's highest-rated Workers.

 > These changes will help allow Amazon to continue growing the Amazon Mechanical Turk marketplace and innovating on behalf of our customers.
 You can learn more about these changes here: http://requester.mturk.com/pricing.